 My name is Dmitry Shevelev, I’m a 55 years old software engineer and a hobbyist photographer.
 I was born in Moscow, Russia.
-During last 23 years I live and work in Athens, Greece.
+During the last 23 years, I live and work in Athens, Greece.
 As an amateur I have been photographing all my life, last five years I’m devoting much more time to photography trying to do it better.

 This picture was taken in 2015 with a wonderful model Carmen Hernandes.
 There is no special message or idea here.
-As usually my only concept is female beauty as I see it.
-What is funny about this shot: one of my other models recognized here the straw construction that her son and her husband created while visiting the same location some time before us.
+As usually, my only concept is female beauty as I see it.
+What is funny about this shot: one of my other models recognized here the straw construction that her son and her husband created while visiting the same location sometime before us.

 The shot was done with 100% natural light.
 Technical details: Canon EOS 7D with EF 24-105mm f/4L IS lens, 1/2000 s, F/4.0, Focal Length 58 mm, ISO 160.
 The picture was slightly edited in Photoshop starting from RAW-file.
 Nothing special, as far as I remember: lens distortion compensation, framing, color and exposure correction, skin cleaning, blues saturation, vibrancy enhancing, slight vignetting.

 Hello, my name is Karen, better known as Kathy Chareun, I am from Argentina.
 Since I was a kid I liked photography, but about 5 years ago I focused more on it.
-I love all kind of photography, beauty and stories expressing.
-Lately the greatest passion I find in photography is to be able to portray through surrealism and in a conceptual way as well.
+I love all kinds of photography, beauty, and stories expressing.
+Lately, the greatest passion I find in photography is to be able to portray through surrealism and in a conceptual way as well.
 This picture is one of them.
 I did it for a project called “52 weeks” where every week you have to represent through an image some concept.
 The concept of this image is “LIGHT”.
 I wanted to represent, the ideas that one can have, and the mental freedom that this causes, that satisfaction, which I think you can see on my face.

 As always I use my beloved Nikon D3200 with its 18-55 lens kit.
 Because despite having standard equipment, I think that there is no way in which it can be limited to imagination and creativity.
-The post-production I did was very simple, since I am not an expert on it.
+The post-production I did was very simple since I am not an expert on it.